5 Things Advisors Should Know About Grayscale Bitcoin Trust (GBTC)

 Bitcoin’s performance is driving demand for cryptocurrency products

 Though it suffered a catastrophic 50% drawdown in March 2020 (like most assets), Bitcoin’s performance since then has been nothing short of spectacular (also like most assets).
-Early crypto adopters were rewarded with a 300% annual return in 2020, but the year was even better for asset manager Grayscale, whose Bitcoin Trust grew assets under management by 830%.
+Early crypto adopters were rewarded with a 517% return through mid-May, but the timeframe was even better for asset manager Grayscale, whose Bitcoin Trust grew assets under management by 1,640%.

-Even if you can stomach Bitcoin’s famous volatility—Bitcoin reached $40k on January 8th, 2021, sold-off 25% in the next three days, then gained half that loss back overnight—two mountain-sized hurdles have made it difficult for traditional financial advisors and their clients to invest in Bitcoin or any cryptocurrencies.
+Even if you can stomach Bitcoin’s famous volatility—just look at the price trend above since 2021 began—two mountain-sized hurdles have made it difficult for traditional financial advisors and their clients to invest in Bitcoin or any cryptocurrencies.

 The first hurdle is custody, due to the decentralized exchanges on which Bitcoin and other cryptos trade, and the second is regulation—without clear and complete guidance from the SEC or FINRA, why dip your toes into the boiling hot lava?